Neil Sedaka: New recording contract, new chart success

 During his 2008 Australian tour, Sedaka premiered a new classical orchestral composition entitled "Joie de Vivre" (Joy of Life).
-Sedaka also toured the Philippines for his May 17, 2008, concert at the Araneta Coliseum.
+Sedaka also traveled to the Philippines for his May 17, 2008, concert at the Araneta Coliseum.

-On September 11, 2010, Sedaka performed to a TV audience at the Hyde Park, London, venue of the "Proms in the Park" for the BBC.
+On September 11, 2010, Sedaka performed to a TV audience in Hyde Park, London, the venue of the "Proms in the Park" for the BBC.

 In early 2011, Sedaka recorded two duets ("Brighton" and "The Immigrant") with singer Jim Van Slyke for Van Slyke's Neil Sedaka tribute album, The Sedaka Sessions.
 LML Records released this album in August 2011.

-In 2010, Sedaka duetted with West End (London) and Broadway theatre legend Elaine Paige, on their cover of "Make It With You", from Paige's UK release Elaine Paige and Friends.
+In 2010, Sedaka duetted with West End (London) and Broadway theatre legend Elaine Paige, on their cover of "Make It with You", from Paige's UK release Elaine Paige and Friends.
 The track was originally a No. 1 hit on the Billboard Hot 100 pop charts for the soft-rock group Bread in 1970.
 In 2014, Sedaka duetted with Engelbert Humperdinck.
 The pair recorded the title song from Sedaka's 1975 album The Hungry Years.
 The track is from Engelbert's UK/USA release Engelbert Calling.